notificationapi-com/docs/docs/guides/domain-verification.md

 1. Add your domain from the `Dashboard -> Settings -> Domain Verification`
 2. Add the 5 DNS records displayed on the dashboard to your DNS settings
-3. Wait, usually a few minutes, but sometimes it could take 72 hours
+3. Wait until the status is updated in the dashboard.
+This usually takes a few minutes, but sometimes it could take up to 72 hours

 ## What is the MAIL-FROM Field?